a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 readonly splunk_com_password="<password>"
 ```

-3. Provide the id and version of each Splunkbase App or Add-on
+3. Provide the id and version of each App or Add-on you want to download from Splunkbase

 ```shell
 # Provide the id and version of each App or Add-on you want to download from Splunkbase